n-mounier/MRlap/README.md

 <!--- :arrow_right: ESHG/EMGM?? poster is available [here]().  --->

 :information\_source: `MRlap` is still under active development.
 :information\_source: `MRlap` has been updated to version 0.0.3.
-Note that in previous versions the exclusion of IVs more strong associated with the outcome than with the exposure was not correcltly performed.
+Note that in version 0.0.1 the exclusion of IVs more strong associated with the outcome than with the exposure was not correctly performed.
 Check the [NEWS](NEWS.md) to learn more about what has been modified!

 ## Overview